+Municipal Services

-Municipal Services Public Safety
+Public Safety

-Police Department: The Wilton Police Department's authorized staffing consists of 45 sworn officers and two civilian employees, including two full time dispatchers, and two part time dispatchers.
-There is also a Police Explorer post which works with youth interested in pursuing a Law Enforcement Career.
-The Department operates a Neighborhood Watch Program, which began in 1984, and takes a proactive approach to law enforcement and crime prevention.
-Sworn officers receive ongoing training under state mandates.
-Certification is received through training at the Connecticut Police Academy as well as roll call training, plus attendance at specialized-training schools.
-The Department has two full-time School Resource Officers.
+Police Department: The Wilton Police Department's authorized staffing consists of 45 sworn officers and four civilian employees consisting of two full time dispatchers and two part time dispatchers.
+Additionally, there is a Police Explorer post for those youths interested in pursuing a career in law enforcement.
+The police department operates a Neighborhood Watch Program which began in 1984.
+The program incorporates a proactive approach by the community which results in the enforcement of laws and aids in the prevention of criminal activity.

+Sworn police officers receive ongoing training under state mandates.
+Police officer certification is achieved through training at the Connecticut Police Academy (CPA) as well as roll call training, plus attendance at specialized-training schools.
+The police department assigns two full-time School Resource Officers.
 A regular part of the school curriculum at the elementary level is the "Officer Friendly" program.
+The School Resource Officers also coordinate sessions on safety, drug, and alcohol abuse by youth, and provide counseling and advice to many youth-related special interest groups.
+More importantly, the School Resource Officers provide an additional layer of intervention and protection within the school system.

+In addition to motorized patrols, the police department utilizes a "bike patrol" community policing initiative for routine patrolling and during special events.
+The police department facilitates all road signs and road markings including new installations and routine maintenance.
+The police department has four car seat installation technicians who assist and educate the public in the proper installation of their child safety car seat.

-The School Resource Officers also coordinates sessions on safety, drug, and alcohol abuse by youth, and provides counseling and advice to many youth-related special interest groups.
-The School Resource Officers also provides an additional layer of intervention and protection within the school system.
-The Department also patrols the community on bicycles, and police sport utility vehicles, at times.
-The Department also coordinates all road signs and markings for the community and as a service provides Child Safety Seat installations.
-The Department consists of State assigned first responders 24-7 and is also part of a six town regional Emergency Response Team and collaborates with the Wilton Fire Department on a Town Scuba Team.
-The Department received Tier 1 status toward their State Accreditation in 2008 from POST, for meeting or exceeding state standards in Law Enforcement.
-This past calendar year the Department received many more pistol permit applications from residents as many other Connecticut police agencies did.
-The Department is required to process, investigate and ultimately determine if a pistol permit applicant is eligible for such a permit.
-The Department once again did not exceed its Fiscal Year budget for 2014.
+The police department consists of State certified and assigned first responders trained at the EMR level, is part of a six town regional Emergency Response Team (SWERT), and collaborates with the Wilton Fire Department in a joint SCUBA Team.
+The police department received Tier 1 status toward State Policing Accreditation in 2008 from CT.
+Police Officer Standards and Training (POST) meeting or exceeding the state standards in Law Enforcement and accountability.

+This past calendar year the police department received a significant increase in pistol permit applications similar to most communities in Connecticut.
+The police department is required to process, investigate and ultimately determine if a pistol permit applicant is eligible for such a permit.
+The police department provides fingerprinting for all school applicants and for residents who are required to be fingerprinted for other liabilities.

+The police department is actively committed to providing service to the community and engages in many community policing initiatives while maintaining transparency and accountability to its citizens.
+The police department hosts an annual citizen police academy allowing interested citizens to engage in all aspects of police work.
+The CPA also allows the officers to interact with citizens in a positive role.